 At key points throughout the study, the analysis was presented to focus groups of stakeholders.
 Strategic Economics also interviewed several local stakeholders to supplement the comments provided at the focus group meetings.
-Figure E-1 provides a list of participants from the first round of focus groups in January.
-Figure E-2 lists additional stakeholders who were interviewed for the analysis.
+Figures E-1 and E-2 list participants from the focus groups held in January and March 2014.
+Figure E-3 lists additional stakeholders who were interviewed for the analysis.